OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

         | ``filename.BASE``   	 (original file)
-	| ``filename.OTHER``  	 (file that is being merged)
+	| ``filename.OTHER``  	 (your file -- the one being merged)
-	| ``filename.THIS``  	 (file you are merging to)
+	| ``filename.THIS``  	 (file you are merging to -- i.e., the mainline)

 Conflicts will be displayed in colored text across all three files.
-You must look at the files and decide which version to send to ``filename.THIS.`` You do this by clicking on the appropriate arrow for that change.
-You will automatically move down the file through the changes.
+You must look at the files and decide which version to send to ``filename.THIS.`` If the "THIS" file is okay, you can keep scrolling down.
+However, if you have to update it, select the appropriate arrow for that change and click on it.
 If you make a mistake, you can select *undo* from the menu bar at the top of the screen.

 After you have gone through the file and made your selections, save your changes and then exit the file.
+You can just click the X in the upper right corner.

-When you exit you will be asked if you want to save the selected file.
-Assuming you do, select that option.
+When you exit you will be asked if you want to Save Selected.
+Assuming you do, click that option and then click *Yes* when asked to save the file.

 Make sure there are no more conflicts; then build and commit your changes by typing: